Easy sewing crafts ideas for kids that don’t need a children’s sewing machine

 There are two ways that the children can sew when they are going around the edges.
 They can just keeping putting their needle in the material from the bottom which makes a border for the piece, OR they can just do down and up.

 It as a very big skill for young children to see exactly where to put the needle in the right place over and over again.
-I have found that most 3 yr olds cannot manage this activity, even though some more advance 3′s can.
-If you try it with some young children and you see that they are making too many mistakes then stop the activity and give them some easier sewing activities like I have listed below.
+I have found that most 3 yr olds cannot manage this activity especially on their own.
+However, if they are a more advanced 3 yr old and you sit with them as they go in and out if may work.
+If you do try it with some young children and you see that they are making too many mistakes then stop the activity and give them some easier sewing activities like I have listed below.

 Some children like to sew for the sake of sewing.
-Other children want to make something gout of their project.
-If they k now before what they want to make then it may make it easier for you as you can then decide what size and shape piece of sewing material you will give them.
+Other children want to make something out of their project.
+If they know before what they want to make then it may make it easier for you as you can then decide what size and shape piece of sewing material you will give them.

 Other easy sewing projects for kids